castorini/pyserini/README.md

 ## How do I search?

-The class `SimpleSearcher` provides the entry point for searching.
+The `SimpleSearcher` class provides the entry point for searching.
-Anserini supports a number of pre-built indexes that it'll automatically download for you and store in `~/.cache/pyserini/indexes/`.
+Anserini supports a number of pre-built indexes for common collections that it'll automatically download for you and store in `~/.cache/pyserini/indexes/`.
 Here's one on TREC Disks 4 &amp; 5, used in the [TREC 2004 Robust Track](https://github.com/castorini/anserini/blob/master/docs/regressions-robust04.md):

 ```python